 Understanding ball flight laws is key to improving quickly

-For this reason, a good part of The Practice Manual goes into understanding the ball flight laws and being able to identify what is happening through specific feedback sources.
+For this reason, a good part of The Practice Manual delves into understanding the ball flight laws and being able to identify what is happening through specific feedback sources.
 Through this information, a player stands a much greater chance of rectifying their issues and fixing/improving their ball flight.

 More importantly, for average golfers (elites also), the book distils down to the most essential elements of a great golf shot – what MUST happen to create a quality golf shot.